makma/fingerprintjs.com/content/index/ecommerce.md

     imageTitle: FingerprintJS Pro dashboard
     ctaText: Read our documentation
     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
-  - markdown__Content: FingerprintJS helps developer teams identify their ecommerce site's most vulnerable interactions and build authentication flows that won't overburden visitors.
+  - content: FingerprintJS helps developer teams identify their ecommerce site's most vulnerable interactions and build authentication flows that won't overburden visitors.
 Uniquely identifying users at the login stage will reduce account takeovers that can result in fraudulent purchases and